 Submission of a Letter of Intent (LOI) is required to apply for all award mechanisms.
 The LOI must be submitted electronically.
 LOI submission instructions should be strictly followed as stated.
-LOIs will be programmatically reviewed for eligibility and alignment with TRDRP goals after the Thursday, August 22, 2024, deadline, and applicants will be notified whether they are invited to submit a full application by Monday, September 9, 2024.
+LOIs will be programmatically reviewed for eligibility and alignment with TRDRP goals after the published deadline and applicants will be notified as to whether they are invited to submit a full application (see Key Dates for details).

-See sections "Scientific Eligibility Criteria" and "Letter of Intent" (LOI) process of the 2025 Call for Core Applications" for updates to this process.
+\See sections "Scientific Eligibility Criteria" and "Letter of Intent" (LOI) process for updates to this process.

-All applicants should review the Call for Applications and SmartSimple Submission Instructions in their entirety, and must complete all necessary materials using the appropriate templates and forms.
+\All applicants should review the Call for Applications and SmartSimple Submission Instructions in their entirety, and must complete all necessary materials using the appropriate templates and forms.
 Failure to comply with provided instructions or submission of incomplete forms may result in administrative rejection of the application.